 I write about the good and bad angels we have sitting on each shoulder, whispering sweet nothings or indeed invaluable advice in each ear; about the creatures lurking at the periphery, always looking to influence life decisions, about the people we meet and transform who in turn affect us in ways we could never believe.
 I write about things beyond the imagination.
 I write about who we are and who we’d like to be.
 I write about life.
 I write about death.

 When you write a novel, peripheral characters often ask you to tell their side of the story.
 At times their voices are so loud and persistent in your head that they are hard to ignore.
 Six Degrees grew out of this and my desire to play with the short story form as well as try my hand at Flash Fiction.

-In these vignettes several peripheral characters from Six Dead Men and its prequel, Palindrome, tell the reader what they think of the Deed family (mum – Rowena, Dad – Arthur, son – Robert).
+In these vignettes several peripheral characters from Six Dead Men and its soon to be published prequel, Palindrome, tell the reader what they think of the Deed family (mum – Rowena, Dad – Arthur, son – Robert).
 Sometimes the Deeds get to say their piece too.
 There are also hints of things to come in Palindrome.
 So as one of my favourite poets would say: read “wid de whole of yu eye”.

 Six dead men.
 Only one lead.
 Madison Bricot, the latest victim’s girlfriend.
 Main suspect or injured party?
 Detective Inspector Robert Deed thinks suspect.
 But now he’s met her, his infallible instinct is at war with his heart.
 What should Inspector Deed trust to – his unerring gut or his whimsical heart?